maxdiluca/virtualrealitylab/content/contact/index.md

 sections:
   - block: contact
     content:
-      title: Contact
+      title: Get in touch
-      text: The lab is located in the Gisbert Kapp building.
+      text: To get in touch and for information on how to use the lab, please fill in this form.
+You will be given access to the Lab CODA where you will find all details.
+The lab is located in the Gisbert Kapp building.
 Entrance is via Pritchatts Road 52.
 Visitor parking is possible at the nearby multi-storey North East car park.
       address:
         street: Pritchatts Road 52
         city: Birmingham